himanshu-sugha/SprintGPT/README.md

 4. Go to: **Jira Project → Apps → Sprint Intelligence**
 5. To use Rovo: **Open Rovo Chat → Select "Sprint Engineer"**
 6. To use Confluence: **Open any Page → Actions (...) → Insert Sprint Retro Report**

+> **Note:** Installation links have temporary signatures (valid ~7-14 days).
+If the link expires, use Option 2 below or contact the developer for a fresh link.

 ### Option 2: Clone & Deploy (For Developers)